astrohart/MFR/MFR.Replacers.Factories/README.md

 | Name | Description |
 | ---- | ----------- |
 | [System.ComponentModel.InvalidEnumArgumentException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ComponentModel.InvalidEnumArgumentException 'System.ComponentModel.InvalidEnumArgumentException') | Thrown if the value passed in the `matchingConfig`
-is not one of the [TextMatchingConfiguration](#T-MFR-Objects-TextMatchingConfiguration 'MFR.TextMatchingConfiguration') values. |
+is not one of the [TextMatchingConfiguration](#T-MFR-TextMatchingConfiguration 'MFR.TextMatchingConfiguration') values. |
 | [System.ArgumentOutOfRangeException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentOutOfRangeException 'System.ArgumentOutOfRangeException') | Thrown if a string replacer object is not defined for the Rename
-Files in Folder operation type that supports the [TextMatchingConfiguration](#T-MFR-Objects-TextMatchingConfiguration 'MFR.TextMatchingConfiguration') value passed in the `matchingConfig` parameter. |
+Files in Folder operation type that supports the [TextMatchingConfiguration](#T-MFR-TextMatchingConfiguration 'MFR.TextMatchingConfiguration') value passed in the `matchingConfig` parameter. |

-<a name='T-MFR-Objects-Replacers-Factories-ReplaceTextInFilesStringReplacerFactory'></a>
+<a name='T-MFR-Replacers-Factories-ReplaceTextInFilesStringReplacerFactory'></a>
 ## ReplaceTextInFilesStringReplacerFactory `type`

 ##### Namespace